Odontomachus spinifer: Description

 The O. spinifer worker is approximately 11.08 mm in length, and has a shining exoskeleton of yellowish red to reddish brown tones.
 The smooth exoskeleton has tiny punctuation found across the top of the head, mandibles, petiole node and the gaster.
 In contrast the frons, antennae depressions, pronotum, mesonotum and underside of the petiole are distinguished by varying degrees of striation.
-The head is large with a rectangular outline, being 2/3 longer than wide, with the rear margin of the head wider than the maximum width of the pronotum.
+The head is large with a rectangular outline, being two-thirds longer than wide, with the rear margin of the head wider than the maximum width of the pronotum.
 The mandibles are almost as long as the head is wide and the chewing margin has twelve teeth increasing in size towards the tip, while the apex of each has three teeth, a preapical, intercalary, and an apical tooth.
 The antennae have notably long scapes that extend past the rear margin of the head capsule and curve slightly along their length.
 The first funicular segments of the antennae are double the length of the second segment and longer than any of the other 10 segments.
 The mesonotum and propodeum have an elongated slender profile, as does the petiole, while the gaster is bell shaped along the connection with the petiole and the sting is partially retracted.
 There is a notably large backward curving spine formed from the upper surface of the petiole, being longer than the width of the petiole.